microsoft/atlas-design/site/src/components/button.md

 ### Danger

 Danger buttons are red on most themes.
-They help reiterature that the intended action is important or potentially dangerous (e.g., deleting an item or transfering ownership).
+They help reiterature that the intended action is important or potentially dangerous (e.g., deleting an item or transferring ownership).

 | Type     | Class                                        | Default State                                                       | Hover                                                                          |
 | -------- | -------------------------------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------------ |